-462. Telenor has subsequently been required to offer service provider access on price terms that prevent the purchaser of access from being placed in a marginal squeeze.
+472. Telenor has subsequently been required to offer service provider access on price terms that prevent the purchaser of access from being placed in a marginal squeeze.
 The access agreement that satisfies requirements for traffic-dependent prices shall be applied, cf. Chapter 7.5.9.2.
 The obligation is monitored by a gross margin test.
 The test shall be conducted in accordance with the principles above, cf. also Appendix 2, and using Nkom's margin squeeze model.
 The test is designed as follows:

-• Test by an operator who buys standard service provider access at Telenor.
-The operator has 3 percent of the residential market for bundleed mobile services and for mobile broadband, and replicates each of Telenor's representative products in these markets.
+- Test by an operator who buys standard service provider access at Telenor.
+The operator has 3 percent of the residential market for bundleed mobile services and for mobile broadband, and replicates each of Telenor's representative products in these markets. - Test by an operator who buys standard service provider access at Telenor.
+The operator has 3 percent of the business market for bundled mobile services and for mobile broadband, and replicates each of Telenor's representative products in these markets.